Greenheart/swipeforfuture.com/docs/SCENARIOS.md

 ## Cards

 Cards are the basic building blocks of scenarios.
 Each turn, the game picks one of the available cards based on the game state.
+Every card can control how and when it is shown, by specifying one or more `WorldQuery`.

+When the game selects a card, it first gets all the cards that are available at that time.

+### Defining when a card is available with one or more `WorldQuery`

+The basic idea is to make a card available only when some conditions are met.
+It can either be when a game state variable is within a certain range, like between`20` and `55`.
+It can also be when specific variables have been set, allowing for more advanced conditions.

+#### There are two ways to use define when a card should be available:

+1. If you want several conditions to all be met at the same time, you can define a `WorldQuery` that is matching multiple variables.
+The card will only be available when everything in this `WorldQuery` is matching.
+2. If you want different possible conditions, you can add multiple world queries to a card.
+As long as at least one of the world queries are matching the current game state, the card will be available to the player.

+### Swiping and making game progression

 When the player swipes a card either to the left or right, this updates the game state by applying the corresponding `CardAction`.
 Each `CardAction` can change the game state based on one or more `GameWorldModifier`s.